MDU-PHL/bohra/docs/usage/overview.md

 ## Pipelines

 `bohra` is a flexible pipeline and allows users to customise the workflows used.
 Below is an overview of each workflow.
 Links for each workflow can be found below.
-Further explanations and detailed guides can be found [here](guides/overview.md)

 | Pipelines | |
 |:--- | :--- |